Language-Technology-Assessment/main-database/readme.md

 **Weights basemodel**

 Are the weights of the base models made freely available?
+In case a distinction between base (foundation) and end (user) model is not applicable, this mirrors the end model data entries.

     🟥 Weights of the base model are not shared.